commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer gift_card:deactivate ID`

-Send this attribute if you want to deactivate a gift card..
+Send this attribute if you want to deactivate a gift card.

 ```
 USAGE